AzzurraSuffia/CrushingWalls/README.md

     ```
 6. **Start interacting**: <br>
 If live input is selected, position yourself in the center of the camera frame with your head and torso fully visible to start the interaction.

+## Limitations
+As the system is based on MediaPipe BlazePose GHUM 3D, it currently supports the detection of only one user at a time.